General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 9.8 If dispatch is delayed due to or at the request of the PURCHASER, he shall be charged the costs incurred for storage at SCHMID’s works after notification of readiness for dispatch, but at least half a percent of the invoice amount for each month.
 SCHMID shall be entitled to otherwise dispose of the delivery items after the fruitless expiry of a reasonable period.

-Packaging shall be invoiced separately by SCHMID and shall not be taken back.
-However, if it has been designated as the property of SCHMID, it must be returned by the PURCHASER carriage paid to the place of departure.
+Packaging shall be charged separately by SCHMID and shall not be taken back.
+However, if it is designated as the property of SCHMID, it shall be returned by the CUSTOMER carriage paid to the place of dispatch.

-12.1 Transportation shall be at the expense and risk of the PURCHASER.
-Complaints in connection with the shipment or transportation must be addressed by the PURCHASER to the last carrier immediately upon receipt of the deliveries or the freight documents.
+12.1 Transportation shall be at the PURCHASER’s expense and risk.
+Complaints regarding shipping or transportation shall be made by the PURCHASER to the last carrier immediately upon receipt of the supplies or the shipping documents.

 12.2 The PURCHASER shall be responsible for insuring against damage of any kind.

-13.1 The PURCHASER must inform SCHMID of all regulations and standards relating to the delivery, the execution of the assembly and other services at the place of installation and/or on the way there, at the latest when placing the order.
+13.1 The PURCHASER shall inform SCHMID at the latest when the order is placed of all regulations and standards that apply to the delivery, the execution of the assembly and other services at the installation site and/or on the way there.

-13.2 The CUSTOMER shall be responsible for the professional provision of all necessary on-site and other preparatory work and shall carry this out at its own expense (where applicable, in accordance with the documents supplied by SCHMID).
-In particular, the PURCHASER shall carry out all necessary structural work on the buildings, whereby the suitability of the boiler room floor (with regard to its load-bearing capacity and temperature resistance) for the installation of the SCHMID system must be checked in advance by a qualified structural engineer at the expense of the PURCHASER.
-Furthermore, the PURCHASER must relocate all cylinder anchors and inserts for moving floors and create all fire barriers for penetrations of components (such as screws, pipes, fire dampers, cables, ducts, ventilation pipes, etc.).
-The CONTRACTOR is responsible for ensuring that fresh air is supplied to the boiler room at all times.
+13.2 The CUSTOMER is responsible for the professional provision of all necessary on-site and other preparatory work and must carry this out at his own expense (if necessary, in accordance with the documents provided by SCHMID).
+In particular, the CUSTOMER shall carry out all necessary construction work on the buildings, whereby the suitability of the boiler room floor (with regard to its load-bearing capacity and temperature resistance) for the installation of the SCHMID system must be checked in advance by a certified structural engineer at the CUSTOMER’s expense.
+Furthermore, the CUSTOMER shall move all cylinder anchorages and inserts in the case of sliding floors and create all fire barriers where components (such as screws, pipes, fire dampers, cables, ducts, ventilation pipes, etc.) penetrate.
+The CUSTOMER is responsible for ensuring that a supply of fresh air is available in the boiler room at all times.
 The

-The CONTRACTOR shall also be responsible for the hydraulic connection of the boiler to the heating system (including all safety devices), the connecting pipe from the post-heat exchanger to boiler, the piping and connection of the grate cheek cooling system and the cooling of the ESC slide-in unit (including pumps and valves), the insulation of the flue gas pipes from the boiler to Stack, the fire protection cladding of all system components, the insulation on fittings, the insulation of the flue gas recovery (recirculation pipe) of the connection of the fire protection device to the water network (to be installed upstream of the extinguishing water valve) and an additional water valve for fire compartment protection.
+PURCHASER is also responsible for the hydraulic connection of the boiler to the heating system (including all safety devices), the connecting line from the after-heater to the boiler, the pipework and the connection of the grate cooling system and the cooling system for the ESC slide-in unit (including all pumps and valves), the insulation of the exhaust pipes from the boiler to the chimney, the fire protection cladding of of all system components, the insulation on fittings, the insulation of the exhaust gas recirculation (recirculation line) of the connection of the fire protection device to the water supply (to be mounted before the extinguishing water valve) and an additional water valve for fire protection.

 13.3 The CUSTOMER shall also be responsible for the assembly and fixing of the switch cabinet, the emergency power supply, the supply line to the switch cabinet and the connection of the cables, the laying and connection of all electrical connections from the switch cabinet to the various motors and devices (including cable glands) and the creation of equipotential bonding of all system components.
 The CUSTOMER must ensure that an electrician commissioned by him is on site during commissioning.
 Commissioning is understood to mean the testing of the basic functionality of the system by SCHMID.